BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 cuboid([100,80,60], rounding=-20, edges = BOTTOM);
 ```

-If you do need to add a fillet on a Z-aligned edge, use [fillet()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#module-fillet):
+If you need to add a fillet on a Z-aligned edge, use [fillet()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#module-fillet):

 ```openscad-3D
 include <BOSL2/std.scad>